 Beneficial ownership is determined in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to such securities.
-We believe, based on the information furnished to us, that the selling stockholders named in the table below have sole voting and investment power with respect to the shares of Class A common stock beneficially owned by them, subject to applicable community property laws.
+Except as otherwise indicated, all persons listed below have sole voting and investment power with respect to the shares beneficially owned by them, subject to applicable community property laws.
+Except as otherwise indicated, the address for each stockholder listed below is c/o Artisan Partners Asset Management Inc., 875 E. Wisconsin Avenue, Suite 800, Milwaukee, Wisconsin 53202.